chimpy-me/chimpy-me.github.io/_posts/2023-11-22-monkey-around-with-ml-part2-semantic_search.md

 ## Conclusion

-In this post, we've briefly scratched the surface with an overview of what semantic search can offer in terms of a creating a more nuanced, context-aware approach to discovery of library resources.
-In an upcoming post, I'll cover some more of the technical aspects and how we can use some open source tools to work with our headlines, and then perform some semantic searches.
+In this post, we've briefly explored what semantic search can offer in terms of a creating a more nuanced, context-aware approach to discovery of library resources.
+In an upcoming post, I'll cover some more of the technical aspects and how we can use open source tools to work with our headlines, and then perform some semantic searches.

 The goal will be to produce a simple web interface where patrons can perform semantic searches for themselves.